bbarnes4318/pvn-voice/src/website-content/about-us.md

 **Meet the Team Behind Your Business Communications**

 ### Content
-The PVN Dialer team brings together experts from telecommunications, cloud infrastructure, customer service, and business operations.
+The PVN Voice team brings together experts from telecommunications, cloud infrastructure, customer service, and business operations.
 Our leadership team has over 60 years of combined experience in the communications industry.

 What sets our team apart is our dedication to understanding the unique communication needs of different businesses.
 From small retail shops to multi-location professional service firms, we've helped thousands of companies implement communications solutions that support their specific goals.

 Our technical team works tirelessly to maintain our 99.99% uptime record, while our customer success specialists are always ready to provide personalized support for any questions or challenges you might face.

-We're proud of the diverse perspectives and extensive expertise that each team member brings to PVN Dialer, creating a company culture focused on innovation, excellence, and genuine care for our customers.
+We're proud of the diverse perspectives and extensive expertise that each team member brings to PVN Voice, creating a company culture focused on innovation, excellence, and genuine care for our customers.

 ## Why Choose Us Section

 ### Headline
-**Why Businesses Trust PVN Dialer**
+**Why Businesses Trust PVN Voice**

 ### Benefit Cards